Project Governance and Contract Management

 MET AD 647

-Prerequisite: MET AD 642. - Ideal for project and program managers, analysts, consultants, educators, and managers in government, nonprofit, and private institutions, this course offers a comprehensive survey of the methods of use in monitoring, evaluating, and overseeing projects and programs.
-You’ll learn to identify and understand enterprise-wide project interdependencies and gain experience with the tools that determine what pace best complements appropriate planning, scheduling, executing, monitoring, and controlling of the projects within a program in the future.
-You’ll develop the ability to assess program results and identify ways to improve program performance, as well as learn to assess factors linking projects under one program and provide guidance on the best allotment of resources between them.
-Ultimately, students will leave this course with the understanding necessary to shape accountable and responsible organizations with well-defined roles and that are based on transparency, resource allocation and decision-making, and enterprise project management.
+Prerequisite: MET PM 100 Lab - This course is highly valuable for project and program managers, analysts, consultants, educators, and managers in government, nonprofit, and private institutions, offering a comprehensive survey of the methods of use in monitoring, evaluating, and overseeing projects and programs.
+You will learn to identify and understand enterprise-wide project interdependencies and gain experience with the tools that determine what pace best complements appropriate planning, scheduling, executing, monitoring, and controlling of the projects within a program in the future.
+You will develop the ability to assess program results and identify ways to improve program performance, as well as learn to assess factors linking projects under one program and provide guidance on the best allotment of resources between them.
+Ultimately, you will leave this course with the understanding necessary to shape accountable and responsible organizations with well-defined roles that are based on transparency, resource allocation, decision-making, and enterprise project management.

 Note that this information may change at any time.
 Please visit the MyBU Student Portal for the most up-to-date course information.